Get insider access

 -0.6 dB

-The bass response of the Powerbeats Pro is remarkable.
-Their LFE (low-frequency extension) is down to 10Hz, which is excellent.
-This means these headphones are able to reproduce an adequate amount of the thump and rumble common to bass-heavy music.
-The response throughout the range is virtually flawless and follows our target curve accurately.
-This means the bass will be clear and wonโ€™t be overly done.
+The bass response is remarkable.
+The response throughout the range follows our target curve accurately, so these earbuds can reproduce an adequate amount of the thump and rumble common to bass-heavy music.
 If you prefer a more bass-heavy sound from your wireless Beats headphones, consider the Beats Flex Wireless.

 8.6